Drug list (formulary)

 If you're shopping for insurance, or don't have an account, you can still search your drug list.
 You'll need to know which list your health plan uses.
 You can find this information in your plan booklet or by calling Member Services.

 Your plan may cover one or more types of drugs that are not listed on the formulary.
 If your plan includes this coverage, you can find details below.
 Call Member Services to learn what your plan covers.

-- Diabetes drug list – blood glucose testing products and other diabetes supplies
+- Commercial Diabetic Drug List – blood glucose testing products and other diabetes supplies

 Frequently asked questions